Thandeka325/alx-system_engineering-devops/0x18-webstack_monitoring/README.md

 ## __Project: 0x18.
 Webstack monitoring__

-This is an introduction to web stack monitoring.
+This is an introduction to web stack monitoring using [DataDog](https://www.datadoghq.com/) an application used to monitor infrastructure and applications.

 ![image](https://github.com/user-attachments/assets/f2050515-58f1-4927-9a07-ef87b957d9e0)

 __Background Context__